 When it came time to advertise the new product, Morton’s ad agency, N.W.
 Ayer & Son, decided to play with the old English proverb “It never rains but it pours” and change it to “When it rains, it pours.”
 The original had a negative connotation, but Morton’s ad was meant to be encouraging.

 You might be having trouble deciphering the phrase, but that wasn’t the case in 1911.
 Back then, everyone knew that when it rained, your salt was in danger because with the rain came humidity.
 The moisture made your salt clumpy.
 What Morton was saying (in fewer words) was, “When it rains, it’ll still be easy to use our salt because we figured out how to make it always be able to flow out of the tiny holes in your salt shaker.”

 You’ve probably seen Morton’s “Salt Girl” logo before.
 It’s the one with a little girl wearing a yellow raincoat and holding a giant umbrella.
 She's also holding a salt container so it's pouring out behind her.
-The design made more sense with the old tagline, but over time people forgot salt ever used to clump.
-Morton ended up ditching the words but keeping the logo.
+The design made more sense with the old tagline, but over time people forgot salt ever used to clump because of humidity.
+Morton ended up ditching the tagline but keeping the logo.

 The slogan, or idiomatic expression, no longer makes people think of salt.
-It’s now interpreted like the old English proverb.
+It’s now interpreted as the old English proverb.
 When hit with an unfortunate event, get ready for a pummeling.